aphalo/photobiologySun/README.md

 #> [71] "spct.71" "spct.72"
 ```

+How many spectra are contained in the collection of spectra
+`sun_reference.mspct`?

 ``` r
 length(sun_reference.mspct)
 #> [1] 5
 ```

-What are the names of available spectra.
-We use `head()` to limit the
-output.
+What are their names?
+(The three “AM0” spectra are for the
+extraterrestrial solar spectrum, AM0 = zero atmosphera.
+ASTM G173
+corresponds to AM1.5 and frequently used in engineering.)

 ``` r
 names(sun_reference.mspct)